 Developing software reminds me of trying to clean up the basement in the dark.
 We crash around, running into each other and into unidentified obstacles, grunting and swearing.
 I encounter something and decide to move it; as soon as I set it down someone else finds it and moves it elsewhere.
 Adding more people to a process like this probably won't help.
 Tom Van Vleck

 The evidence is clear: programming is hard and mistakes are common.
-In spite of that, many programmer's have written virtually defect-free software, even with just a pencil and paper: it can be done.
+In spite of that, many programmer's have written virtually defect-free software, even with just a pencil and paper: